 The program starts with a screening process and education to assist you in being successful.
 We will remain a part of your weight loss team throughout your weight-loss journey, from the initial screening and education sessions to surgery and follow up support groups.

-Register for one of your seminars to learn how to begin your new life.
+Register for one of our seminars to learn how to begin your new life.

-Oswego Health’s multi-disciplinary team includes two experienced physicians, a registered nurse, a psychologist, and a dietician, among others.
+Oswego Health’s multi-disciplinary team includes two experienced physicians, a nurse practitioner, a psychologist, and a dietician, among others.